 Our Miami Motorcycle Injury Attorney Offers Free Consultations

 If you or a loved one was injured in a motorcycle accident, call The Law Offices of Prosper Shaked today to schedule a free consultation on your case.
-Never accept a settlement from your insurance company or the at-fault driver before discussing your case with an experienced Miami personal injury lawyer.
-To schedule your free consultation, contact our law offices today at (305) 690-0244.
+Never accept a settlement from your insurance company – you don’t want to be wondering where your injury settlement money is – or the at-fault driver before discussing your case with an experienced Miami personal injury lawyer.
+To schedule your free consultation, contact our law offices today at (305) 694-2676.